 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
-Saving your money for a down payment is a good idea, but if you don't have an acceptable credit score to back it up, you could find yourself renting longer than you expected in Mineral Wells until your score improves.
+The quality of your wallet begins the home buying process.
+Saving your money for a down payment is great, but if you don't have an acceptable credit score to back it up, you could end up renting longer than you expected in Mineral Wells, Texas until your score improves.

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How often do you make late payments?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?